Switzerland, land of asylum? The word of witnesses As part of Switzerland’s presidency of the International Holocaust Remembrance Alliance

 Isidore Jacubowiez

 Until May 1944, Isidore was a schoolboy and lived under his real name in Paris.
-So housed at a neighbor of his parents (his mother is deported in 1943 and his father hides), he is transported to Lyon, where a network takes care of making him win Switzerland.
-He arrives on May 25, by a convoy of 11 children aged 7 to 18 years organized by a section presented under the name «Sisters of the Holy Family».
+Then housed at a neighbor of his parents (his mother is deported in 1943 and his father hides), he is transported to Lyon, where a network takes care of making him travel to Switzerland.
+He arrives there on May 25, by a convoy of 11 children aged 7 to 18 organized by a sector presented under the name "The Sisters of the Holy Family".

 Edmond Richemond

-Tasma-Wielblad Rosette
+Rosette Tasma-Wielblad

 Sabine Sonabend